-This reference architecture describes how to protect and recover your AWS resources from ransomware and matware attacks using Commonth Backup & Recovery automated data protection with preemptive monitoring, ataming, and automation action.
+This reference architecture describes how to protect and recover your AWS resources from ransomware and malware attacks using Commvault Backup & Recovery automated data protection with preemptive monitoring, alarming, and automation action.

-- Create cross-account backups to allow recovery and prevent bad actor deletion. - Create an air gapped S3 Object Lock'ed offline backup copy in a Data Bunker accessible only by a Instance scheduled MediaAgent. - Replicate backup copies to another availability zone or Region for Disaster Recovery.
-Recover on-failure or perform periodic replication and failover. - Ensure Commission DR backups are exported to a dedicated DR account / Amazon S3 bucket for Disaster Recovery - Encrypt everything, Workloads, primary backups, and offline backup copies to protect against data exhitration threats. - Enable automatic software update downtoad and deployment, to receive fixes from common vulnerability exposures (CVEs) and bug fixes. - Harden your Commissuit CommServe with CIS Level 1 benchmarks for additional controls for your central backup instances. - Enable ransomware detection on workload instances using honeypot, file anomalies, and file encryption activity monitoring. - Automate anomaly response with Amazon Systems Manager and Alert notifications. (e.g. disable network access on infection) - Enable the File Activity Anomaly Alert and forward into your SecOps teams via email, SNS, or Amazon CloudWatch logs.
+- Create a Commvault Data Bunker account, and an Amazon S3 bucket.
+Create a S3 resource policy that limits Put / Delete actions to the bunker AWS account, MediaAgent IP, and optional date/time. - 2 Create a Customer Managed KMS key in a separate Key Vault account, and share the KMS key to the Data Bunker for encrypt, decrypt of data at rest.
+Enable controls requiring MFA for critical KMS APIs. - 3 Create Commvault Data Bunker cloud storage with Amazon S3 Object Lock enabled, accessible only by the Data Bunker MediaAgent with attached machine identity using STS temporary credentials. - 4 Add a Storage Copy to existing Server Plans to perform backup copy operations to the Data Bunker account in accordance with business policy. - 5 Restrict the access to the Commvault Data Bunker credential and configuration, and restores from the bunker to a limited users via Commvault SSO, MFA, and Roles. - Enable dual-authorization approval for high-risk configuration changes to the bunker plans, copies, or cloud storage. - 7 Restrict the access to the Data Bunker account to specific admin users via AWS SSO and MFA, that follows a Break Glass Workflow for temporary access. - 8 (Optional) Use Instance Scheduler on AWS from a dedicated account to powerdown and power-up the Data Bunker MediaAgent to provide a logical airgap - Create cross-account backups to allow recovery and prevent bad actor deletion. - Create an air gapped S3 Object Lock'ed offline backup copy in a Data Bunker accessible only by a Instance scheduled MediaAgent. - Replicate backup copies to another availability zone or Region for Disaster Recovery.
+Recover on-failure or perform periodic replication and failover. - Ensure Commvault DR backups are exported to a dedicated DR account / Amazon S3 bucket for Disaster Recovery - Encrypt everything.
+Workloads, primary backups, and offline backup copies to protect against data exfiltration threats.. - 5 Enable automatic software update download and deployment, to receive fixes from common vulnerability exposures (CVEs) and bug fixes. - 6 Harden your Commvault CommServe with CIS Level 1 benchmarks for additional controls for your central backup instances. - 7 Enable ransomware detection on workload instances using honeypot, file anomalies, and file encryption activity monitoring. - 8 Automate anomaly response with Amazon Systems Manager and Alert notifications. (e.g. disable network access on infection) - Enable the File Activity Anomaly Alert and forward into your SecOps teams via email, SNS, or Amazon CloudWatch logs.